garrandall/popular-music-data/tracks/penny-lover-lionel-richie.md

 I remember the first time I saw you baby
 Penny lover, don't you make me cry
-You had the look in your eye, you had the look in your eye, yeah, yeah Ooh pretty baby
+You had the look in your eye, you had the look in your eye, yeah, yeah Oh pretty baby
 I just wanted to reachout and touch you baby
-I just want to reach out and hold ya, I want to reach out and say ooh, ooh Don't make me cry
+I just want to reach out and hold ya, I want to reach out and say oh oh Don't make me cry
 I wanna talk about you everyday (penny lover)
 Need you, need you baby ...